 There are videos (1) and (2) on the website that show the amazing facility of this creation.
-In one of the videos the Draughtsman-Writer creates the rendering of a sailing ship below.

 At 6′ 5″ inches tall, my interest in things small might seem inexplicable, but the fact remains – small things are cool.
 And there is not much cooler than a Peel P50.
 Check out the links at left and @ the image of the Peel P50 above for some great shots of this great little vintage wonder.

 When I was a bit shorter my father worked for Porsche Cars Southwest in San Antonio, Texas, the southwest regional distributor for Porsche (“por sha, not porsh” as he used to say.)
 I grew up around interesting cars and car people.

 So when my young eyes first glimped a BMW Iseta, I knew that it was just about the coolest thing a car could be – small.
 Of course, the next logical step is to add a teardrop trailer – another growing interest of mine.
 An even smaller one can be seen here on the Tales and Trails website.